bitmark-inc/autonomy-docs/MVA.md

     * Will the APP use same contact list for both networks?
     * RESEARCH: Need to add to gordian server and all-bitcoin-core 21+ to regtest and signet, signet schnorr ($10K changes to server, $5K changes to wallet to support 3+ networks, and $20K for initial schnorr)

-* Recover or Reconstruct
+* Reconstruct
-    * RECONSTRUCT - get old keys back, use them again, assumes no compromise
+    * get old keys back: platform and container still usable
+    * assumes no compromise
-    * RECOVERY - compromise of one key is assumed, thus use remaining keys to sweep to new Account Map multisig.
-    * recover from loss of application or loss of container
-    * recover old funds to new account (forma)
-    * retain old wallet files for bitcoind monitoring
-    * _future:_ "crontab" to periodically sweep any new funds to old wallet
-    * _option:_ display remaining two keys as QR for external recovery

 * Add Contact:
     * User coordinator server?